 Within a year after construction, fine cracks (about the width of a sewing thread) commonly appear on the inside of basement walls, most often near windows and doors or in the corners of the basement.
-It is true that some foundation materials, in particular brick and concrete, are more prone to cracking than others.
-Hydraulic cement used for crack repair is a waterproof cement product that is sold dry and mixed with water on the job to prepare a grout that is painted (or troweled) over a crack in a foundation wall or, in some cases (DryLok or UGL foundation wall sealants) that is painted over the wall surface in a mixture of paint.
+It is true that some foundation materials, particularly brick and concrete, are more prone to cracking than others.
+Hydraulic cement used for crack repair is a waterproof cement product that is sold dry and mixed with water on-site to prepare a grout that is painted (or troweled) over a crack in a foundation wall or, in some cases (DryLok or UGL foundation wall sealants) that is painted over the wall surface in a mixture of paint.
 Use of polyurea as a filler for control joints or crack sealant in concrete slabs (polyurethane foam injection method).

-concrete.
-When a foundation settles, the concrete slab can crack and the part of the slab that is less supported sinks into the depression.
-Carson Dunlop Associates sketch shows three common methods used to seal cracks in masonry walls in an effort to stop foundation leaks.
-However, the repair runs the risk of re-cracking due to product shrinkage or even due to slight movements in the structure due to sedimentation, earth pressures or frost, or thermal changes.
+When a foundation settles, the concrete slab can crack and part of it that is less supported sinks into the depression.
+Carson Dunlop Associates sketch shows three common methods used to seal cracks in masonry walls to stop foundation leaks.
+However, there is always a risk that this repair will re-crack due to product shrinkage or even due to slight movements in the structure due to sedimentation, earth pressures or frost, or thermal changes.
+The first step is to seal the surface of the crack and hold injection ports approximately every 18th along its length using two-part epoxy resin.
+This type of repair runs no risk of re-cracking due to product shrinkage or even slight movements in the structure due to sedimentation, earth pressures or frost, or thermal changes.